perltidy/perltidy/docs/eos_flag.md

 The first three of these may start at either a file or a string, and the last one only starts at a string.

 From this we can see that, if **-eos** is set, then only cases 1, 3, and 8 can occur.
 In that case the starting and ending states have the same storage mode for all routes through perltidy which end at a string.
-This verfies that perltidy will work well as a filter in all cases when **-eos** flag, which is the goal here.
+This verfies that perltidy will work well as a filter in all cases when the **-eos** flag is set, which is the goal here.

 The last case in this table, the C->C->C route, corresponds to programs which pass decoded strings to perltidy.
 This is a common usage pattern, and this route is not influenced by the **-eos** flag setting, since it only applies to strings that have been decoded by perltidy itself.

-So the full name of the flag, **--encode-output-strings**, is not the best because it does not describe what happens in this case.
+Incidentally, the full name of the flag, **--encode-output-strings**, is not the best because it does not describe what happens in this case.
 It was difficult to find a concise name for this flag.
 A more correct name would have been **--encode-output-strings-that-you-decode**, but that is rather long.
 A more intuitive name for the flag might have been **--be-a-nice-filter**.

 Finally, note that case 7 in the full table, the C->C->B route, is an unusual but possible situation involving a source string being sent directly to a file.